BabakAhmadi98/DL_BrainAge_CoPath/README.md

 # DL\_BrainAge\_CoPath

-A compact PyTorch pipeline that predicts **brain age** from 3-D T1-weighted MRI.
-It is further used to quantify how combined Alzheimer’s-disease (AD) and Lewy-body (LB) pathology accelerates structural ageing.
+A compact deep learning pipeline that predicts **brain age** from 3D T1-weighted MRI.
+It is further used to quantify how combined Alzheimer’s disease (AD) and Lewy body (LB) pathology accelerates structural ageing.

 ---